akulbansal1/Notes_Obsidian/Akul's Notebook/Podcasts/Flirting With Models/S5E12, Kevin Cole.md

 	- "In any given year, we typically add about 5-10 new models to portfolio and that's what gets us to 130 alphas and CAR today".
 - "we can take advantage of the embedded in these markets we trade to really create a portfolio that […] can actually get a lot of the upside benefits of trend but also have some of the benefits other approaches".
 	- "We wrote a paper a few years back on using the idea of embedded leverage"
-	- For example: you allocate to 4 managers specializing in each of the investment styles we have, i.e. trend-following, equity market neutral, short term trading, and quant macro.
+	- For example: you allocate to 4 managers specialising in each of the investment styles we have, i.e. trend-following, equity market neutral, short term trading, and quant macro.
 		- Let's say each of those delivered a 0 correlation, and 10% vol and 0.5 Sharpe.
 		- "The combined allocation would have a Sharpe of 1, and that's pretty attractive.
 But the combined vol would drop to 5%".
 		- Because we're running all of these in a single portfolio, we can manage the underlying leverage of the strategies and make sure we hit the target vol on the portfolio level.